MAMware/court-jurdroids/README.md

-# jurDroids a Kleros Juror Profile Generator - Development & Testing Runbook
+# jurDroids a virtual Juror Profile Generator - Development & Testing Runbook

-**An LLM-based tool for generating diverse, simulated juror profiles for testing and analysis within the Kleros decentralized justice ecosystem.
+**An LLM-based tool for generating diverse, simulated juror profiles for testing and analysis within the Kleros (not afiliated) decentralized justice ecosystem.
 This repository provides the runbook for its development, customization, and test execution.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)